 - Michigan Tech's computer engineering program is accredited by the Engineering Accreditation Commission of ABET, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012, telephone: (410) 347-7700.

 Many computer engineers also get involved with our innovative Enterprise program—student-run business teams working to find real solutions for industry.
-The computer and electrical engineering department even sponsors their own teams: Wireless Communication, Blue Marble Security, and Automotive Computing Enterprise (ACE).
+The computer and electrical engineering department even sponsors their own teams: Wireless Communication, Blue Marble Security, and Hybrid Electric Vehicle.